singhsidhukuldeep/singhsidhukuldeep.github.io/docs/Interview-Questions/Probability.md

 So if we had 3 roles, average score would be:

 ```
-[We role again of current score is less than 4.25]
+[We role again if current score is less than 4.25]
 (4.25)*(1/6) + (4.25)*(1/6) + (4.25)*(1/6) + (4.25)*(1/6)
 +
 (5)*(1/6) + (6)*(1/6) [[Decide not to role again]